aryannxroot/Ai_website/README.md

 ### MIT LICENSE

-This project is licensed under the MIT License.You can check here.[MIT LICENSE](./LICENSE)
+This project is licensed under the MIT License.You can check here.
+[MIT LICENSE](./LICENSE)